buddylee939/N400Form/README.md

 		- user.id
 		- can't be edited by other users, from mack app
 	- User(devise) using STI roles
-		- creates an account
+		- signs up
-		- goes to user area
+		- after sign up route to their dashboard
 		- finds form
 		- fills out form
 		- submits form
 		- waits for approval
+		- email once approved/unapproved until it is pending
 	- Admin(devise) using STI roles
 		- created by rails console
 		- logs in goes to a dashboard